 In terms of performance, Schlage Sense smart deadbolt makes it incredibly easy to access the main door by using a set of access codes.
 The keyless entry ensures security and convenience for consumers who’re mostly outdoors, and have a hectic lifestyle.
 Schlage Connect provides an advanced integration system that also features keyless entry which is both secure, and Z wave/Zigbee enabled.
 The smart locks function on standard 4 AA batteries and both have the capacity to notify consumers when there’s low charge.

 While operating both Schlage devices, you’ll notice that Schlage Sense is excellent for homeowners who use HomeKit and Apple devices.
 Schlage Connect however functions only with Z wave or ZigBee enabled devices, hence customers who use Amazon Alexa will find this smart lock a better option.
+If you are more into customised locking systems then we have a detailed review on best devices for that too.

 Verdict: It is difficult to decide which smart lock system works better in terms of its compatibility especially since both smart deadbolts are capable of programming a total of 30 access codes.
 But if you’re looking to expand your smart home with more devices, and already have a smart home hub (Wink or SmartThings), Schlage Connect makes for a better choice.
 As for users who prefer using Apple or iOS products, Sense is a compatible smart lock to integrate within the system.